Laser written waveguides to the sample edge

-Figure 4(a) presents the measured waveguide mode images at different depths in FS and E2K.
-When the edge correction technique is applied, the modes are symmetric and of uniform size at each depth, and well matched to the mode of the input optical fibre.
-Without the edge correction technique, the modes in FS uniformly get larger at greater depth as the waveguide terminates further from the edge and the mode diverges.
-For E2K, there is seen to be strong distortion of the mode profile at greater depths for the case without edge correction, since the heat accumulation regime causes a gradual taper at the waveguide termination, which is further influenced by the focal split from the edge aberration.
-By performing mode overlap integrals for the measured modes with that of the coupling optical fibre, an estimate of the coupling loss can be calculated, as shown in Figure 4b.
+By performing a mode overlap integral for the beam profile measured at the output face with that of the mode of the coupling optical fiber, an estimate of the coupling loss can be calculated, as shown in Fig. 4(b).
 With the edge correction technique, the predicted coupling loss is relatively uniform and below 1dB.
-Without the edge correction technique, coupling loss below 1dB can still be achieved at shallow depths below 200~$\mu$m where the edge aberration is less significant, but at greater depths the coupling loss steadily increases to exceed 3dB at depths of 500~$\mu$m.
+Without the edge correction technique, coupling loss below 1dB can still be achieved at shallow depths below 200~$\mu$m where the edge aberration is less significant, but at greater depths the coupling loss steadily increases to exceed 3dB at depths of 600~$\mu$m.

-The waveguides at different depth were butt-coupled to single mode optical fibre to experimentally determine the improvement in transmission from the edge correction technique.
-The optical fibre was coupled at one interface whilst the light was collected free space from the other interface and imaged onto a power meter.
+The waveguides at different depths were butt-coupled to single mode optical fiber and probed at a wavelength of 780~nm to experimentally determine the improvement in transmission from the edge correction technique.
+The optical fiber was coupled at one interface while the light was collected free space from the other interface and imaged onto a power meter.
 Table 1 presents the improvement in transmission from the edge correction technique when compared to standard fabrication through the length of the substrate at fixed pulse energy and full pupil illumination.
-It is seen that at all depths the edge correction technique brings benefit, but particularly so for depths of 300~$\mu$m and above, in agreement with the analysis of Figure 4b.
+It is seen that at all depths the edge correction technique brings benefit, but particularly so for depths of 300~$\mu$m and above, in agreement with the analysis of Fig. 4(b).